tim50687/web-crawler/README.md

 2. Use unit tests to ensure that the crawler correctly handles HTTP requests, cookies, and status codes.
 3. Conduct integration tests to simulate crawling on a small subset of Fakebook pages and verify flag extraction.

+## Wrap Up
+This web crawler project provided valuable hands-on experience with the HTTP protocol, web crawling, and handling various HTTP status codes.
+The implementation successfully achieved its goal of extracting the five secret flags from the Fakebook website.
+The challenges faced during the project, such as implementing HTTP POST and managing cookies, were overcome through research and experimentation.
+Overall, the project deepened understanding of web technologies and provided practical skills in web crawling and HTTP protocol handling.